highchair/artinruins-com/_property/fuller-iron-works-1893.md

   - url: fuller-iron-interior-undated.jpg
     caption: 'A machine shop of similar build and similar time period, but NOT the Fuller Iron Works — 1901, Grainger Corporation'
     alt: 'A large, rectangular building 20 feet high by 90 feet wide, and 216 feet long.
 It was constructed of steel and iron trusses with a wooden plank roof and glass curtain wall.'
+  - url: fuller-iron-unknown-01.jpg
+    caption: 'Undated photo from a publication from Facebook user James Taylor.
+View east from the corner of South Main and Tockwotton Streets'
   - url: fuller-iron-jh-2012-01-01.jpg
   - url: fuller-iron-jh-2012-01-02.jpg
   - url: fuller-iron-jh-2012-01-03.jpg